Combinatorial meta-analysis: Implications

 It is also possible through CMA to examine the relationship of covariates with effect sizes.
 For example, if industry funding is suspected as a source of bias, then the proportion of studies in a given subset that were industry funded can be computed and plotted directly against the effect size estimate.
 If average age in the various studies was itself fairly variable, then the mean of these means across studies in a given combination can be obtained, and similarly plotted.

 Implementations

-Dr. Gee's original software for performing jackknife and combinatorial meta analysis was based on older meta-analytic macros written in the SAS programming language.
+Gee's original software for performing jackknife and combinatorial meta analysis was based on older meta-analytic macros written in the SAS programming language.
 It was the basis of one report in the area of arthritis treatment.
 While this software was shared with colleagues informally, it was not published.
 A later meta-analysis applied the concept in the context of the treatment of diarrhea.